Alif108/Alif108/README.md

 ## Muhtasim Noor Alif
 Hi there! 👋<br/>
-I am <big>Alif</big>.
+I am **Alif**.
 I'm a CSE graduate from <a href="https://cse.buet.ac.bd/">Bangladesh University of Engineering and Technology</a>, and currently working as a Lecturer in the <a href="https://cse.uap-bd.edu/faculty/faculty_details/56">University of Asia Pacific</a>.

 - 📚 My research interests revolve around ```Data Mining```, ```Data Science```, and ```Machine Learning```.
 I'm genuinely intrigued by how data can reveal significant patterns and stimulate innovation across various domains.
 - 🎸Apart from my academics, I am really into music.
 I sometimes play the strings.